unm-campus-histories/spaces/docs/essays/anthropology.md

 By the 1950s, rising enrollment strained the resources of the diminutive Student Union.
 Construction of a newer, larger building began in 1959, and the ‘old SUB’ was refitted for the purposes of the Anthropology Department.
 The Anthropology Department moved in to its current home from the Administrative Building (now Scholes Hall) in 1960.
 The transition required a number of interior renovations, including the addition of faculty offices, labs, and space for the Maxwell Museum of Anthropology.[^csw]

 Besides these initial changes, the Anthropology Building has endured many exterior and interior renovations in its lifetime, the most significant of which came in the mid-1970s.
-Correspondence between university officials reveal frustrations with the Anthropology lecture hall: the acoustics and spaciousness of the former SUB ballroom made it almost unusable for lecturers, problems further exacerbated by an excess of seats versus class sizes (475 seats vs. 200 students); and poor technical equipment and lighting made it difficult to use for film classes, which are normally better suited to large rooms.[^csw]
+Correspondence between university officials reveal frustrations with the Anthropology lecture hall: the acoustics and spaciousness of the former SUB ballroom made it almost unusable for lecturers, problems further exacerbated by an excess of seats versus class sizes (475 seats vs. 200 students); and poor technical equipment and lighting made it difficult to use for film classes, which are normally better suited to large rooms.[^csw-2]

 {% include figure.html class="img-left" width="40%" caption="In an evocative letter to university secretary John Durrie, Dr. Fred Chreist (Speech and Pathology) outlines faculty complaints about the Anthropology lecture hall, and alludes to greater seating issues at the university." src="images\faculty-correspondence.jpg" %}